+With Spring around the corner, my thoughts are turning to my garden again which needs much love, care and attention.
 I love a nice place to sit and the humble garden bench, which has been popular for centuries, makes both an ideal resting spot and a great focal point and garden accessory.
+Now is the time to think about re-planning my garden and consider a garden bench seat and location so I have been spending some time looking at ideas.
 There are many different styles to choose from and the look can be classic or contemporary.
-Here are some of my favourites to inspire you to find a nook in your garden, verandah or outdoor room for a beautiful and practical garden bench.
+Here are some of the favourites that I have found to inspire you to find a nook in your garden, verandah or outdoor room for a beautiful and practical garden bench and I hope this also helps you to decide on the look that you want for re-vamping your garden space this Spring.

 Nestled into the Garden